laravel-ja/ja-docs-5.5/original-en/database-testing.md

 <a name="resetting-the-database-after-each-test"></a>
 ## Resetting The Database After Each Test

 It is often useful to reset your database after each test so that data from a previous test does not interfere with subsequent tests.
 The `RefreshDatabase` trait takes the most optimal approach to migrating your test database depending on if you are using an in-memory database or a traditional database.
-Simply use the trait on your test class and everything will be handled for you:
+Use the trait on your test class and everything will be handled for you:

     <?php